Woman with headdress

 Sohkeyah development – phase 2

-On the 10th of July, AHMA and Kekinow Native Housing Society celebrated the opening of 104 affordable houses for Indigenous families and individuals as a part of the second phase of the Sohkeyah development.
-On the achievement, AHMA CEO Margaret Pfoh said, “These 104 affordable homes come at a critical time to save many Indigenous families and Elders at risk of homelessness.
-We raise our hands to Kekinow Native Housing Society for their great work over the last four decades and to our Province for investing in urban Indigenous housing.”
+AHMA and Kekinow Native Housing Society celebrate the opening of 104 affordable houses for Indigenous families and individuals in the Sohkeyah development.
+AHMA CEO Margaret Pfoh said, “These homes come at a critical time to support those at risk of homelessness.
+We raise our hands to Kekinow for their great work over the last four decades and to our Province for investing in urban Indigenous housing.”

 Learn more about Sohkeyah – Phase 2